jwdevos/firewalls-that-suck/README.md

 - Zyxel UTM

 If you happen to know of another firewall that sucks, please make a contribution by forking this repository and commiting your suggestion.

+*Disclaimer: This list is meant in good fun.
+Your product could be mentioned solely for the reason of being a firewall.
+There is no distinction, all firewalls are deserving of equal grievance.
+Please note that if a firewall is not listed, it still sucks.*